Indiethon/donation-tracker/README.md

 # donation-tracker
 A easy to use and open source donation tracker for speedrunning marathons.
 Inspired by the GDQ donation tracker but runs in Node.
-Currently, the tracker is able to collect donations and display them in the console.
-Work is beginning on the API and backend database.
+Currently, the tracker admin dashboard is nearing completion with a volunteer dashboard starting soon.
+API is *almost* complete, in the phase of testing things.
 Progress can be tracked on our [projects page](https://github.com/Indiethon/donation-tracker/projects/1).
 IF you have any suggestions or bugs, please post them in the issue tracker.
 Thanks!

 **This tracker is NOT ready for production yet!
 It currently is in early development.**